 What is nutrition security?

+Building on and complementing our long-standing efforts to address food security, we are expanding our efforts to advance food and nutrition security.
 Nutrition security means all Americans have consistent and equitable access to healthy, safe, affordable foods essential to optimal health and well-being.
 Our approach to tackling food and nutrition insecurity aims to:

 - Emphasize taking an equity lens to our efforts.

 - Readily available nutritionally adequate and safe foods, and

 - The ability to acquire those foods in socially acceptable ways (without resorting to emergency food supplies, scavenging, stealing, or other coping strategies).

 Nutrition security means consistent access, availability, and affordability of foods and beverages that promote well-being, prevent disease, and, if needed, treat disease, particularly among racial/ethnic minority, lower income, and rural and remote populations including Tribal communities and Insular areas.
 Nutrition security is an emerging concept that complements efforts to increase food security while also:

 - Recognizing that Americans, in general, fall short of an active, healthy lifestyle aligned with Federal dietary and physical activity guidelines, and

 - Emphasizing equity to ensure our efforts serve all populations to promote access, availability, and affordability to foods and beverages, and address the connection between food insecurity and diet-related chronic diseases.